bluz71/bluz71.github.io/_posts/2018-01-02-mock-axios-in-react-jest_enzyme-tests.md

 Adding the [Enzyme](http://airbnb.io/enzyme) test utilities to the mix makes testing simple React components a breeze.

-However, not all React components are simple.
-For example, some may speak to a back-end API, using [Axios](https://github.com/axios/axios) or Fetch for example, to populate state for later rendering.
+However, not all React components are simple, some may speak to a back-end API, using [Axios](https://github.com/axios/axios) or Fetch for example, to populate state for later rendering.
 Components such as these can be a challenge to test if your goal is to keep these tests isolated and fast.
 Ideally we want to eliminate network hops in tests.

-This post will describe how to use Jest [Mocks](https://facebook.github.io/jest/docs/en/mock-functions.html#content) to simulate Axios in such React component tests.
+This post will describe how to use Jest [Mocks](https://facebook.github.io/jest/docs/en/mock-functions.html#content) to simulate Axios in React component tests.

 Example Application
 ===================